Enterprise-CMCS/macpro-mdct-qmr/README.md

 ## Github

-GitHub access can be granted by any Admin on the Repo, but you will need to request it first, either through Slack or through GitHub's interface.
+GitHub access can be granted by any admin on the repository, but you will need to request it first, either through Slack or through GitHub's interface.

 ## AWS